melynda/GettingAndCleaningDataProject/README.md

 Contains files for the course project - Coursera Getting and Cleaning Data

-#### Getting And Cleaning Data Project - README

-Contained in this repository are project files for the Getting and Cleaning Data class on Coursera.

 #### Brief Project Description

 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.